Skip to content

 Git and SSH

-When using Git with Secure Shell (SSH) to connect from a Git client to a Git server, these are the tricks to handle multiple Github/Gitlab accounts to connect to multiple Github/Gitlab servers.
+When using Git with SSH to connect a Git client to a Git server, these are the tricks to handle multiple Github/Gitlab accounts and servers.

-2. many SSH keys associated with different identities,
+2. many SSH keys tied to different identities,

 3. and many different Git servers to connect to.

-This guide assumes you're in a Unix/Linux environment or a Linux like environment such as cygwin.
+This guide assumes you're in a Unix/Linux environment or something like cygwin.

 Overview

-4. Separate SSH Configuration as a configuration to connect to different Git servers using different Git users.
+4. Separate SSH configuration to route connections to different Git servers with different keys.

-5. (Optional) Automate cloning and pulls so that we have a history of what's in the folders.
+5. (Optional) Automate cloning and pulls to keep a record of what's in each folder.

-I favor creating a single code folder for all code related artifacts.
-Within the folder, I create subfolders aligned to Git servers and Git profiles I intend to associate with.
-For example, image user1 is the name of the user.
+I keep a single code folder for all code.
+Inside it, I create subfolders matching the Git servers and profiles I use.
+For example, say user1 is the username.

-We can have multiple folder representing different organizations and projects underneath.
-Each organization tends to associate with a Git server (ex.
-Github, Gitlab, etc) or an organization within Github or Gitlab (ex. https://github.com/google).
+You can have multiple folders for different organizations and projects.
+Each organization maps to a Git server (Github, Gitlab, etc.) or an organization within one (like https://github.com/google).
 Each project underneath is a Git repository.

 /home/user1/code